-Alternatively, a short scale guitar may be more affected by string buzz, particularly with regard to the strings buzzing the fret wires.
+Alternatively, a short scale guitar may be more affected by fret buzz.

-Due to the lower action, the strings are closer to the frets, and additional to this the strings are slacker on the neck.
-As a result when they are played they vibrate on a wider arc, increasing the chance of the string coming into contact with the fretwire.
+Due to the lower action, the strings are closer to the frets, and in addition to this, the strings are slacker on the neck.
+As a result, when they are played they vibrate on a wider arc, increasing the chance of the string coming into contact with the fret wire.

 How Guitar Scale Length Affects Tone

 While scale length certainly affects the tone of an electric guitar it has arguably less of an influence on acoustic guitars.
-This is because acoustic guitars are more holistic with regard to tone e.g. an acoustic guitar’s tone is influenced by the tonewoods of the guitar, the body shape, the bracing, even the tuners, along with the nut and saddle materials.
+This is because acoustic guitars are more holistic regarding tone e.g. an acoustic guitar’s tone is influenced by the tonewoods of the guitar, the body shape, the bracing, even the tuners, along with the nut and saddle materials.

 While these all can make some difference on an electric guitar, they are far less prominent due to the electronics playing such a dominant role.

-With that in mind, when comparing tone in most cases a standard scale guitar will be more responsive and have more brightness and bass response, thanks mostly to the additional tension of the strings.
+With that in mind, when comparing tone in most cases a standard scale guitar will be more responsive, and brighter thanks mostly to the additional tension of the strings.

 Fundamentals and Overtones

-Another aspect that can be affected by scale length are the overtones produced.
-In simple terms, a shorter scale length results in more closely aligned overtones, giving the impression of a more focused, warmer tone as opposed to the more complex, richer sounding, shimmer produced by a longer scale guitar.
+Another aspect that can be affected by scale length are overtones.
+In simple terms, a shorter scale length results in more closely aligned overtones, giving the impression of a more focused, warmer tone as opposed to the more complex, richer-sounding, shimmer produced by a longer scale guitar.

 Testing Short Scale V Standard Scale